techtraits/graphsom/README.md

 * `vm_metrics` can be used to report folsom VM metrics

-* `report_all_folsom_metrics` if set to true reports all folsom metrics at the end of a reporting interval.
-Alternatively, if it is `false`, graphsom offers a `register_folsom_metric` API for registering only those metrics that are to be reported to graphite.
+* If `report_all_folsom_metrics` is set `true`.
+Graphsom reports all folsom metrics that exist at the end of a reporting interval.
+  Alternatively, graphsom offers a `register_folsom_metric` API for registering metrics that are to be reported to graphite.

-**Note:** Graphsom takes care of starting `folsom`.
+Note: Graphsom takes care of starting `folsom`.

+**Usage**

 In the console you can: